 The projected 2017-2018 cost of attendance for in-state students is $31,272, a 2.3% increase over 2016-2017.
 For out-of-state students the cost is $63,050, a 3.0% increase.
 For students on aid, the average loan after grants is projected to be $3,142 for in-state students and $6,321 for out-of-state students.
 A comparison of first year 2016-2017 undergraduate tuition with national public peers shows the University had the second highest in-state and out-of-state tuition.
 A comparison of the 2016-2017 weighted average undergraduate in-state tuition at Virginia public institutions shows the University had the second highest rate.
-When non E&G fees are included, the University has the third highest rate.
+When non Educational & General (E&G) fees are included, the University has the third highest rate.

-Ms. Bianchetto reviewed the tuition setting context for the College at Wise.
-It is addressing base budget instability, the quality and stability of its faculty, affordability and student debt burden, and state-authorized salary increases.
-Continuing investments are being made in Title IX and compliance, regional economic development, and accreditation initiatives to strengthen its marketing position.
-The proposed tuition increase is 3.0% or $156 for in-state undergraduates and 3.0% or $638 for out-of-state undergraduates.
+Ms. Bianchetto reviewed the tuition-setting context for the College at Wise.
+It is addressing base budget instability; the quality and stability of its faculty; affordability and student debt burden; and state-authorized salary increases.
+Continuing investments are being made in Title IX and compliance, regional economic development, and accreditation initiatives to strengthen its market position.
+The proposed tuition increase is 3.0% or $156 for in-state undergraduates, and 3.0% or $638 for out-of-state undergraduates.
 Mandatory fees for in-state students increase by 3.0% or $130.
 The increase for out-of-state students is 3.4% or $168.
 The total cost of attendance for in-state students is $20,139, a 1.1% increase over 2016-2017.
 For out-of-state students, the cost is $37,369, a 2.0% increase.
 When compared to peers in the Council of Public Liberal Arts Colleges, the College’s in-state tuition and fees are in the middle.
 An analysis of the 2016-2017 weighted average undergraduate in-state tuition and non E&G fees at Virginia public institutions shows the College had the third lowest rate.
 A declining enrollment is a major challenge.
-Between Fall 2014 and Fall 2017, there was a decline of 200 FTE.
+Between fall 2014 and fall 2017, there was a decline of 200 FTE.

-Mr. Murray said February data from the Bureau of Labor Statistics shows a 2.7% inflation rate which is above the University’s proposed increases in tuition and the total cost of attendance for in-state students.
-He reviewed actions taken by the Board to address affordability.
-These include the Cornerstone Grants program and the Bicentennial Scholars Fund.
-He also noted the University’s decision to add 100 new in-state students.
+Mr. Murray said February data from the Bureau of Labor Statistics shows a 2.7% inflation rate, which is above the University’s proposed increases in tuition and the total cost of attendance for in-state students.
+He reviewed actions taken by the Board to address affordability, including the Cornerstone Grants program and the Bicentennial Scholars Fund.
+He also noted the University’s decision to add 100 additional in-state students.

 On motion duly made and seconded, the members of the Board who were present and those participating by telephone approved the following resolutions unanimously by a roll call vote.
+Voting in the affirmative were Mr. Goodwin, Mr. Conner, Mr. Bowles, Mr. Clement, Ms. Cranwell, Mr. DePasquale, Mr. Fay, Mr. Genovese, Mr. Griffin, Dr. Lateef, Mr. Macfarlane, Mr. Murray, and Mr. Walker.

 _ _ _ _ _ _ _ _ _ _